Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 5. No chips, no sovereignty.

 Without a robust domestic semiconductor industry, Europe will remain a digital vassal.
-This is a matter of national security.
-As we help you with your cloud migration, we also advise on hardware strategies that reduce dependency on single-source suppliers.
+This is a matter of national security — and, at enterprise level, a reason to reduce dependency on single-source suppliers wherever the architecture allows it.

 6. Energy is the new compute moat.

 A stable and affordable supply of energy is the new moat that will protect a nation’s digital infrastructure.
-As part of our cloud consulting, we analyze the energy efficiency and stability of data centers to ensure your long-term operational costs are managed.
+Data-centre energy efficiency and stability belong in every long-term cloud cost model.

 7. Security starts below the OS.

 Firmware, the supply chain, and trusted execution environments are the new front lines of cybersecurity.
-A secure cloud is secure from the silicon up.
-Our services for optimizing security include a deep analysis of the entire technology stack, from hardware to your mobile end-to-end applications.
+A secure cloud is secure from the silicon up — see Building on Bedrock, Not Sand.

 A European Cloud That Isn’t a Bureaucratic Cosplay